priobike/priobike-traffic-service/README.md

 # priobike-traffic-service

 This repo contains a service that predicts the traffic for hamburg by regularly fetching data from the ["Verkehrslage Hamburg"](https://api.hamburg.de/datasets/v1/verkehrslage) API.
-Prediction are created by calculating the average value for each hour of the day if possible.
+Predictions are created by calculating the average value for each hour of the day if possible.
 Historical data is strored up to 6 weeks.

 [Learn more about PrioBike](https://github.com/priobike)